-Roz Wade, Education and Outreach Officer, writes:
+Roz Wade, Interpretation and Learning Officer, writes:

 In a display case surrounded by the beautiful, the colourful and the peculiar of the bird world, mounted in a frame is a selection of feathers from a male Argus Pheasant (Argusianus argus).
 Unlike the shimmering green-blue of a Peacock’s tail, the beauty of the Argus Pheasant is a little more subtle.
 A dappled pattern of browns and beiges with highlights of off white and, on the larger feathers, a series of large spots perfectly shaded to appear three dimensional.
 These feathers are not just any Argus Pheasant feathers, but are from the feather collection of one Charles Darwin.

 Darwin greatly admired the plumage of the male Argus Pheasant, as his description in his book “The Descent of Man” shows: